-After parents have been notified their student has a seat in the school, they will have until 5:00 PM on March 5, 2021 to submit an Intent to Enroll form.
-Between February 26 and March 5, PCM will attempt to verify personally with each parent, by phone or at home, if they intend to accept a seat at the school and encourage them to submit their Intent to Enroll form by the deadline.
+After parents have been notified their student has a seat in the school, they will have until 3:30 PM on March 15, 2022 to submit an Intent to Enroll form.
+Between March 10th and March 15th , PCM will attempt to verify personally with each parent, by phone or at home, if they intend to accept a seat at the school and encourage them to submit their Intent to Enroll form by the deadline.
 If PCM is unsuccessful in contacting the family for verification, the family will then give up the seat and be placed on the waitlist.
 If there are still seats available after the Intent to Enroll Form deadline, PCM will begin accepting students on the waitlist.
 After all seats have been assigned, the waitlist will be utilized for the remaining students who have registered in the event that a seat should open up.
 In all cases, PCM will adhere to any and all schedules and requirements pursuant to Washington State law concerning the recruitment and enrollment of students.

 Families who’ve submitted an Intent to Enroll form will receive digital Enrollment Packet materials through Transparent Classroom and a paper copy of PCM’s Community Handbook.
 If materials are needed in a language other than English, families can inform the main office and materials will be translated to the desired language.
-All Enrollment Packet materials must be submitted by March 15, 2021 by 5:00 PM.
-Between March 10 and March 15, PCM will attempt to verify submission of all Enrollment Packet material, by phone or at home, and encourage parents to submit their materials by the deadline.
+All distributed Enrollment Packet materials must be submitted by April 29, 2022 by 3:30 PM.
+Between March 15th and April 29th, PCM will attempt to verify submission of all Enrollment Packet material, by phone or at home, and encourage parents to submit their materials by the deadline.
 If PCM is unsuccessful in contacting the family and does not receive the Enrollment Packet materials by the deadline, the family will then give up the seat and be placed on the waitlist.
 If there are still seats available after March 15, PCM will begin accepting students on the waitlist.
 After all seats have been assigned, the waitlist will be utilized for the remaining students who have registered in the event that a seat should open up.
 In all cases, PCM will adhere to any and all schedules and requirements pursuant to Washington State law concerning the recruitment and enrollment of students.

-If capacity is not reached by the Application deadline on February 15, students will be enrolled to the school on a rolling basis.
+If capacity is not reached by the Application deadline on March 4th, students will be enrolled to the school on a rolling basis.
 If and when the number of students surpasses the number of seats, students that submit an application after capacity is reached will be added to a waitlist in the order that the school receives their application.